zitadel/zitadel/CONTRIBUTING.md

 As soon as you are ready to battle test your changes, run the end-to-end tests.

+#### Running the tests with docker

+Running the tests with docker doesn't require you to take care of other dependencies than docker and goreleaser.

 ```bash
 # Build the production binary (unit tests are executed, too)
 goreleaser build --id prod --snapshot --single-target --rm-dist --output .artifacts/zitadel/zitadel